andressabertolini/frontpedia/Dictionary/Dictionary.md

 ## Dictionary

-React - A JavaScript library
+React - A JavaScript library for building interfaces

 Components - In React, a component is a piece of reusable code that represents a part of a user interface.
 Components are used to render, manage, and update the UI elements in your application.
 JavaScript functions that return markup